 Potatoes are everywhere in British cuisine and tattie scones are another great option for using up those leftover mashed potatoes.
 While traditionally a breakfast food, these scones can work for any meal of the day.

 Most popular in Scotland, tattie scones are tasty little potato cakes that fry up in just a few minutes.
-While egg may not be a traditional ingredient, it does help bind the cake.
+While egg might not be a traditional ingredient, it does help bind the cake.
 You also want to make sure your potatoes are good for mashing.

 04 of 10

-A frittata is a quick and easy egg dish that fries up in just a few minutes, ideal to serve to guests.
+A frittata is a quick-and-easy egg dish that fries up in just a few minutes, ideal to serve to guests.
 You simply add your favorite diced vegetables along with garlic, onion, and goat (or other) cheese to create a delicious appetizer.
 Cut it into slices and serve it alongside a salad for the perfect start to a great meal.Continue to 5 of 10 below.

 05 of 10

-This super quick appetizer features the freshest prawns and shrimp you can find, and the sauce is incredible.
+This super-quick appetizer features the freshest prawns and shrimp you can find and the sauce is incredible.
 Making your own cocktail sauce is very easy—all you need is mayonnaise, horseradish, and ketchup.
 Place prawns on a bed of crisp lettuce alongside the sauce and your guests will be delighted.

 06 of 10